jeremymv2/k8s_manifests/kubevirt/README.md

 ### Variation of quickstart

-In this variation, we have the VM node registering to control plane and joining an existing cluster.
+In this variation, we have the VM node registering to a DU control plane and then joining an existing cluster in the DU.

 Edit the `admin.rc` file and fill out the DU portion, then source the file again.